mvillafuertem/scala-1/topics/types/polykinded.md

 This is a slight special case in Scala's syntax, since, by default, any type parameter's upper bound will be `Any`.
 But `AnyKind` is a supertype of `Any`, and under normal circumstances, in the presence of two distinct upper bounds on a type, the more precise of the two would be chosen.
-Yet, when `AnyKind` is specified, instead of being subsumed into `Any`, it _overrides_ the default upper bound of `Any`.
+Yet, when `AnyKind` is specified, instead of being subsumed into `Any`, it _overrides_ the default upper bound of `Any`, widening the type parameter relative to its default.

-The type `AnyKind` itself has no members, since these may not even exist on improper types.
+The type `AnyKind` itself has no members, since these cannot even exist on improper types.

+?---?

+#